hornc/nanogenmo2023-webwork/PlotCombinations.md

 ### Graph
 ![Case IV plot](networks/case-IV.svg)
 ### Prompt
  Bob interacts with Clarise.
-As a result of their previous interaction, Clarise interacts with Alice.
-As a result of their previous interactions, Alice and Bob interact.
+As a result of their previous experience, Clarise interacts with Alice.
+As a result of their previous experiences, Alice and Bob interact.
 ### Chat GPT 3.5 response
 ## Case-V
 ### Graph
 ![Case V plot](networks/case-V.svg)
 ### Prompt
  Bob interacts with Dylan.
 Alice interacts with Clarise.
-As a result of their previous interaction, Bob interacts with Fleur.
-As a result of their previous interaction, Alice interacts with Ernest.
-As a result of their previous interactions, Bob and Alice interact.
+As a result of their previous experience, Bob interacts with Fleur.
+As a result of their previous experience, Alice interacts with Ernest.
+As a result of their previous experiences, Bob and Alice interact.
 ### Chat GPT 3.5 response
 ## Case-VI
 ### Graph
 ![Case VI plot](networks/case-VI.svg)
 ### Prompt
  Fleur interacts with Dylan.
 Ernest interacts with Clarise.
-As a result of their previous interaction, Dylan interacts with Bob.
-As a result of their previous interaction, Clarise interacts with Alice.
-As a result of their previous interactions, Bob and Alice interact.
+As a result of their previous experience, Dylan interacts with Bob.
+As a result of their previous experience, Clarise interacts with Alice.
+As a result of their previous experiences, Bob and Alice interact.
 ### Chat GPT 3.5 response
 ## Case-VII
 ### Graph
 ![Case VII plot](networks/case-VII.svg)
 ### Prompt
  Bob interacts with Clarise.
 Dylan interacts with Ernest.
-As a result of their previous interaction, Dylan interacts with Alice.
-As a result of their previous interactions, Alice and Bob interact.
+As a result of their previous experience, Dylan interacts with Alice.
+As a result of their previous experiences, Alice and Bob interact.
 ### Chat GPT 3.5 response
 ## Case-VIII
 ### Graph
 ![Case VIII plot](networks/case-VIII.svg)
 ### Prompt

-C, e25, 1.0
-D, e26, 1.0 As a result of their previous interactions, Dylan and Clarise interact.
-As a result of their previous interaction, Bob interacts with Alice.
+ An event occurs involving Clarise.
+An event occurs involving Dylan.
+As a result of their previous experiences, Dylan and Clarise interact.
+As a result of their previous experience, Bob interacts with Alice.
 ### Chat GPT 3.5 response
 ## Case-IX
 ### Graph